 - Data-driven tests reading from CSV or JSON files

-- Clean README with setup instructions so any recruiter can clone and run it in minutes
+- Any recruiter can clone and run it in minutes

-Stage 7 — Interview Preparation (Months 9 to 12)
+Stage 7 — Interview Preparation (Months 9–12)

 Common SDET interview questions: